How to fix a frozen condensate pipe

 How to prevent a frozen condensate pipe

-When it comes to preventing your condensate from freezing again in the future, you have a couple of options.
-Your first option is to insulate the condensate pipe with waterproof lagging to prevent it from freezing.
-The next option would be to move the condensate pipe internally to ensure it stays around room temperature- a qualified Gas Safe engineer can advise further on this.
+The second option would be to have the condensate pipe discharged internally to ensure it stays around room temperature – a qualified Gas Safe engineer can advise further on this.

 Summary